MatheusGabrielCouto/MatheusGabrielCouto/README.md

 ### Hi there, This is MatheusGabrielCouto - :sunglasses:

-## I'm a Developer, Apprentice and I love to Play!
+## I'm a front end developer I love to acquire knowledge!
-- 🔭 I am currently studying to be a Full Stack developer!
 - ⚡ Fun fact: I love to watch thriller movies/series!

 <br />